mzivic7/endcord/configuration.md

     1 - Mask blocked messages
     2 - Hide blocked messages
 - `hide_spam = True`
-    Wether to hide or show spam DM request channels in DM list.
+    Whether to hide or show spam DM request channels in DM list.
 - `keep_deleted = False`
-    Wether to keep deleted messages in chat, with different color, or remove them.
+    Whether to keep deleted messages in chat, with different color, or remove them.
 - `limit_cache_deleted = 30`
     Limit lumber of cached deleted messages per channel.
 - `tree_show_invisible = False`
     Show "invisible" status in tree when DM user is online but invisible.
     Probably a discord bug, might get removed in the future.
 - `wrap_around = True`
-    Wether to wrap around selection in tree and extra window, ie. go to first when moving selection past last item and opposite.
+    Whether to wrap around selection in tree and extra window, ie. go to first when moving selection past last item and opposite.
 - `mouse = True`
     Disable if there are issues with mouse controls.
 - `screen_update_delay = 0.01`
     Delay in seconds before screen is updated.
 Limited to min 0.01.
     Too low value will cause visual "glitches".
 Increasing value will add latency between performed action and visual feedback.
 - `extra_line_delay = 5`
-    How long will temporary extra line pop-ups remain befor they are auto-removed.
+    How long will temporary extra line pop-ups remain before they are auto-removed.
 - `tenor_gif_type = 1`
     Type of the media when gif is downloaded from tenor:
     0 - gif HD